reymon359/book-sentences/books/clean-architecture/README.md

 As with monoliths, communications across deployment component boundaries... ...are very inexpensive.

 ### Threads

+Both monoliths and deployment components can make use of threads... ...a way to organize the schedule and order of execution.
+They may be wholly contained within a component, or spread across many components.

 ### Local Processes
 ### Services
 ### Conclusion